5 Best Practices to Train Vet Techs

 3. Respect and utilize veterinary technicians.

 The best training in the world is useless if you don’t trust your veterinary technicians to apply what they’ve learned.
 In most states, veterinarians are responsible for diagnosis, surgery, and prescribing medication.
-CVT’s can legally do everything that falls outside of those three areas.
+Credentialed vet techs can legally do everything that falls outside of those three areas.
 Expand the vet tech job description to include everything they are legally allowed to do.
 Empowering them to work at the top of their license shows that you respect their talents and value what they’ve learned.
 This, in turn, encourages them to learn even more.

 Fully trusting and utilizing the skills of veterinary technicians can take time.
 The first college trained credentialed veterinary technicians graduated in the 1960’s.
 Since then, veterinarians have slowly begun to recognize the value these trained professionals can bring.